64bitpandas/cs70-notes/discrete-math/graphs.md

 * A hypercube has $$2^n$$vertices.
 * A hypercube has $$n2^{n-1}$$edges.

 Hypercubes are super useful, particularly for representing **bit strings.** If we have an $$n$$-dimensional hypercube, then we have enough vertices to represent all possible permutations of 1's and 0's of length $$n$$.
-Every edge would then represent the act of flipping exactly one bit:
+Every edge would then represent the act of flipping exactly one bit.

 ## Planar Graphs

-A **planar graph** is a graph that can be drawn without having two edges overlap:
+A **planar graph** is a graph that can be drawn without having two edges overlap.

 **Euler's Formula** states that a connected planar graph has two more vertices and faces than the number of edges: